 Response values may not be suitable for user-facing displays.
 They are stable (will not change in the future) and are sorted alphabetically.
 Current breach values are:

-000webhost, 126, 17Media, AcneOrg, Adobe, AdultFriendFinder, AhaShare, AndroidForums, AshleyMadison, AstroPID, Aternos, Avast, Badoo, BattlefieldHeroes, BeautifulPeople, Bell, BigMoneyJobs, BTSec, BitTorrent, BlackHatWorld, Boxee, Brazzers, BusinessAcumen, CannabisForum, ClixSense, Comcast, COMELEC, CrackCommunity, DLH, Dominos, Dropbox, DDO, eThekwiniMunicipality, Experian, FFShrine, FlashFlashRevolution, Flashback, Fling, Forbes, FoxyBingo, Fridae, FurAffinity, GamerzPlanet, GameTuts, Gamigo, Gawker, GFAN, gPotato, GTAGaming, HackForums, HackingTeam, Hemmakvall, Hemmelig, HeroesOfNewerth, iDressup, iMesh, Insanelyi, Interpals, iPmart, KMRU, Lastfm, Leet, Lifeboat, LinkedIn, LinuxMint, LizardSquad, LOTR, LoungeBoard, Mac-Torrents, MailRu, MajorGeeks, Malwarebytes, MangaTraders, Mate1, MinecraftPocketEditionForum, MinecraftWorldMap, Minefield, MoDaCo, ModernBusinessSolutions, MoneyBookers, MPGH, mSpy, MuslimDirectory, MuslimMatch, myRepoSpace, MySpace, MyVidster, NaughtyAmerica, Neopets, NetEase, Neteller, NextGenUpdate, NexusMods, Nihonomaru, Nival, Nulled, Onverse, OwnedCore, PaddyPower, Patreon, PHPFreaks, PixelFederation, Plex, Pokebip, PokemonCreed, PS3Hax, PSX-Scene, QatarNationalBank, QuantumBooter, R2Games, BlueSnapRegpack, RosebuttBoard, Seedpeer, ServerPact, SkTorrent, Snapchat, Sony, Spirol, StarNet, Stratfor, SumoTorrent, Taobao, Solomid, TRAI, Teracod, Tesco, TheFappening, ThisHabboForum, Tianya, Trillian, TruckersMP, Tumblr, Uiggy, IGF, VBulletin, Verified, VK, Vodafone, VTech, Warframe, WHMCS, WIIUISO, WildStar, Win7Vista, WPT, xat, Xbox-Scene, XSplit, Yahoo, Yandex, YouPorn, SprashivaiRu
+000webhost, 126, 17Media, AcneOrg, Adobe, AdultFriendFinder, AhaShare, Aipai, AndroidForums, ArmyForceOnline, AshleyMadison, AstroPID, Aternos, Avast, Badoo, BattlefieldHeroes, BeautifulPeople, Bell, BigMoneyJobs, BTSec, BitTorrent, BlackHatWorld, Boxee, Brazzers, BusinessAcumen, CannabisForum, CheapAssGamer, CivilOnline, ClixSense, Comcast, COMELEC, CrackCommunity, DLH, Dodonew, Dominos, Dropbox, DDO, Duowan, EpicGames, eThekwiniMunicipality, Experian, FFShrine, FlashFlashRevolution, Flashback, Fling, Forbes, FoxyBingo, Fridae, FurAffinity, GamerzPlanet, GameTuts, Gamigo, Gawker, GeekedIn, GFAN, gPotato, GTAGaming, HackForums, HackingTeam, Hemmakvall, Hemmelig, HeroesOfGaia, HeroesOfNewerth, iDressup, iMesh, Insanelyi, Interpals, iPmart, KMRU, Lastfm, Leet, Lifeboat, LinkedIn, LinuxMint, LizardSquad, Lookbook, LOTR, LoungeBoard, Mac-Torrents, MailRu, MajorGeeks, Malwarebytes, MangaTraders, Mate1, MinecraftPocketEditionForum, MinecraftWorldMap, Minefield, MoDaCo, ModernBusinessSolutions, MoneyBookers, MPGH, mSpy, MuslimDirectory, MuslimMatch, myRepoSpace, MySpace, MyVidster, NaughtyAmerica, Neopets, NetEase, Neteller, NextGenUpdate, NexusMods, Nihonomaru, Nival, Nulled, Onverse, OwnedCore, PaddyPower, Patreon, PHPFreaks, PixelFederation, Plex, Pokebip, PokemonCreed, PS3Hax, PSX-Scene, QatarNationalBank, QuantumBooter, R2Games, Rambler, BlueSnapRegpack, RosebuttBoard, SCDailyPhoneSpamList, Seedpeer, ServerPact, SkTorrent, Snapchat, Sony, SpecialKSpamList, Spirol, StarNet, Stratfor, SumoTorrent, Taobao, Solomid, TRAI, Teracod, Tesco, TheFappening, ThisHabboForum, Tianya, Trillian, TruckersMP, Tumblr, Uiggy, IGF, UnrealEngine, uTorrent, VBulletin, Verified, VK, Vodafone, VTech, WarInc, Warframe, WHMCS, WIIUISO, WildStar, Win7Vista, WPT, xat, Xbox-Scene, XSplit, Yahoo, Yandex, YouPorn, SprashivaiRu

 Semantic HTTP response code are used to indicate the status of the search: